vetonnshala/vetonnshala/README.md

 <h3> 👨🏻‍💻 About Me </h3>

 - 🔭 &nbsp; I’m currently learning to become a Full-Stack Developer.
-- 🎓 &nbsp; Last Year Student doing Computer Engineering at Univeristy of Prishtina "Hasan Prishtina".
+- 🎓 &nbsp; Senior student at the University of Prishtina, Faculty of Electrical and Computer Engineering, department of Computer Engineering.
-- 💼 &nbsp; Front-End Developer || Android Developer.
+- 💼 &nbsp; Front-End Developer | Android Developer.
 - ✍️ &nbsp; Watching TV-Shows and trying out latest design trends as hobbies/side hustles.

 <h3>🛠 Tech Stack</h3>